Sandeep10parmar/hiring-engineers/answers.md

 I am big fan and user of home automation products – auto door locks, garage opener, lights, sprinkler system, security cameras, smart thermostats, etc. As number of automation devices increases, managing automation itself become challenging.
 There are already 10+ apps that I am using to manage entire automation.
 App used for system security is separate than managing sprinkler systems and so on.
 It would be great to be alerted when my door is unlocked, and motion is detected in security camera in same platform/app.
 Datadog is surely capable of integrating with all these platforms through API’s to get information required to generate alert.
 And of course, entire family can install one app and be on same page.
 That itself is a big help!!

 Another area where I see application of Datadog is for monitoring cloud bills for large Enterprises.
 Business units in Enterprise are accelerating application migration to cloud, however, keeping an eye on cloud spend is critical as OpEx can shoot up very quickly in Public Clouds.
-Dev and business users can monitor their cloud spending via API.
+Dev and business users can monitor their cloud spending via API call.